gertjanklein/iris-export-builder/doc/configuration.md

   slash) from the sources root.
 Supports asterisk-style wildcards.
   Example: `['/src/tests/*','/data/Test_*.lut']`

+* **take**: a list (enclosed in square brackets) of items to include in the export.
+Items are specified as a path (including leading slash) from the sources root.
+Supports asterisk-style wildcards.
+Example:
+  `['/src/tests/*','/data/Test_*.lut']`.
+If this list is empty, all items will be included.
+If an item is present in both the `skip` and `take` lists (or the latter is empty), the `skip` list takes precedence.

 ## Section CSP

 (This section and the CSP.parsers sections are only needed if CSP files